About the NT Training Awards

 The NTTA team will provide individual and business finalists email signatures for each of these stages through the program.

-Thinking of nominating for the awards?
-Individuals and businesses can put themselves forward, provided they meet the eligibility criteria.
+Individuals and businesses can nominate themselves, provided they meet the eligibility criteria.
 Nominations are open to VET providers, employers, industry, and the wider community.
 Whether nominating yourself or someone else, ensure they meet the criteria and are willing to participate.

 Applicants can download blank versions of the nomination forms via the portal allowing you to complete the application offline before submitting.
 We highly recommend that you save a version of your entry offline in the rare situation the system doesn’t save your information.